-Peter Wells is professor of public policy analysis and evaluation, and the Assistant Dean for Research and Business Development for the College of Social Sciences and Arts.
+Peter Wells is professor of public policy analysis and evaluation, and the Associate Dean for Research and Innovation in the College of Social Sciences and Arts.
 He has extensive experience of research on urban and regional issues, specifically in project and programme evaluation, community involvement, community economic development, the funding of the voluntary and community sector including social investment, local government, Structural Funds and EU regional policy.

 Peter has wide ranging research interests including

 - social investment and the voluntary and community sector

 - EU regional policy and the Structural Funds

 - Centre for Regional Economic and Social Research

 Please contact me for further details about these research projects and for summaries of the findings.

 2019-22 Evaluation and Learning Contact for Power to Change’s Market Development Programe.
 Role: Joint Project Director with Dr Rob Macmillan.